Is Debt Settlement Worth It?

 Debt settlement can wipe out a portion of your debt.
 You can decide if that reward is worthwhile once you’ve considered the costs:

-Possible late fees and interest charges.
-During the debt settlement process, you may choose to stop paying your creditors so that you can save up funds to make settlement offers.
-This could cause the amount you owe to rise.
+Possible late fees and interest charges: During the debt settlement process, you may choose to stop paying your creditors so you can save up funds to make settlement offers.
+Stopping payments could cause the amount you owe to rise.

-Potential damage if your credit is currently fair to good.
-If you have decent credit at the start, it’s likely to take a hit as you go through a debt settlement process.
+Potential damage if your credit is currently fair to good: If you have decent credit at the start, it’s likely to take a major hit as you go through a debt settlement process.

-Fees may reduce the debt settlement benefit.
-Consider whether the amount of debt reduced is worth the fee a debt settlement firm would charge.
+Fees may reduce the debt settlement benefit: Consider whether the amount of debt reduced is worth the fee a professional debt settlement firm would charge.

 Recognizing these potential costs puts you in a stronger position to make an informed decision about debt settlement.
 Once you know how it works, you can be more confident that debt settlement will be the right choice for your situation.